2022's best places to work in Mass., according to Boston Globe Magazine

 RapDev — This Boston-based software company encapsulates the best parts of a start-up without the drawbacks.
 Boston Globe Magazine wrote that RapDev is creative and scrappy, but also open with its employees.
 It provides opportunities for growth while avoiding a corporate hierarchy.
 RapDev employs 52 people, all in Massachusetts.

-Find about more about these employers and what other companies ranked highly on BostonGlobe.com.
+Find out more about these employers and see the full special issue at BostonGlobe.com.

 Stay up to date on all the latest news from Boston.com